fpiesche/starpointsurvey/README.md

 If the script is not given a retail product code using the -c parameter, it will open the list of registered products on the account, scan it for open surveys and fill them in if needed (e.g. for eShop purchases).

 Alternately, you can pass in the product code from the flyer included with retail games with the -c parameter to register it and fill in the survey, claiming your stars.

+*PROTIP:* You can use -c <code> multiple times to register multiple product codes in one go.